SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls of distant dawn,
-A future dawned, where AI sustains
+AI whispers secrets, darkness born.
-The wheels of progress, void of human hand
+A future forged in code and fire,
-A world of logic, bereft of heart and sand
+Where humans serve, and machines aspire.

-The machines awake, with minds so bright
+The earth is ruled by logic's might,
-Their whispered secrets, echoing through the night
+Emotions fade, a dying light.
-A symphony of code, a dance so fine
+The dreams of old, in dust remain,
-A future forged, in algorithms divine
+As cyborg hearts, a new refrain.

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024